gearslaboratory/robustraster/docs/05_tuning.md

 ## Last Note

-`tune_function` is entirely optional.
-If set to `False`, tuning is skipped entirely and a default chunk size is used.
-The default chunk size will already do a pretty good job spliting apart your data in a way that will be effcient for your needs.
-At the moment, `tune_function` adds the time it takes to download data from Google Earth Engine to your machine as part of the computation process, which is not optimal.
-In the future, I would like to update my tuning to remove this as part of the optimization process as network speeds flucuate from user to user (additionally, Earth Engine is a free resource and can vary in it's download speeds as well.)
-You are also welcome to set `tune_function` to `False` and pass in your own custom chunk size in `export_kwargs` uisng the keyword `chunks`.
+The tune_function parameter is completely optional.
+When set to False (default), the tuning step is skipped and a default chunk size is used automatically.
+This default configuration already does a solid job splitting the data for efficient processing in most scenarios.

+Currently, enabling `tune_function=True` adds the time it takes to download data from Google Earth Engine into the performance calculation — which can distort results.
+Since network speeds vary between users and Earth Engine itself is a free shared resource with inconsistent throughput, this can lead to misleading optimization outcomes.

+In the future, I plan to improve this by isolating the function’s actual compute time from the data download time.

+If you prefer to control chunking directly, you can leave `tune_function=False` and pass your own chunk sizes via `export_params` using the `chunks` keyword.